mchljams/blog-service/README.md

 the tags they have created?
 OR is it that an admin will define the set of tags that a user may choose from?
 * having the JWT token returned on create and update from thr resource
+* I think I was worried about an actual file upload, but probably could have just stubbed it in with a string filename to get the enpoints working.

 ##  What I would do next

-* get the user logout route working
-* get a proper error response set up when a user is not authenticated
 * start writing the API integration tests and make use of factories
 * I really like the laravel swagger package.
 Id probably start integrating that to automatically generate the API docs.
 Although I have not tried with L8 so not sure if its supported.
 * If I was taking my time I'd spend more time on comments and docblock
+* get the user logout route working

 ## What would I have done differently